Kirsten Michaelsen

 Kirsten Michaelsen (born 16 June 1943) is a Danish retired swimmer.
-She competed at the 1960 and 1964 Summer Olympics in the 100 m backstroke event, but failed to reach the finals.
+She competed at the 1960 and 1964 Summer Olympics in the 100-meter backstroke event, but failed to reach the finals.

+She is acclaimed in the Danish Swimming Hall of Fame for setting 20 individual Danish records and more than 8 Nordic records.
+At the 1964 Summer Olympics, she set the Nordic record in the 100-meter backstroke with a time of 1:09.9, lasting 12 years undefeated.